dashifen/repository/README.md

 Repositories do not implement `__set()`, so you have to write them yourself.
 By default, the `AbstractRepository` object will use setters within it's `__construct()` method.
 So, if you extend that object, you must create a setter for each of your properties that are expected to be used by that constructor, _i.e._ those properties referenced by the constructor's array parameter.

 Like getters, they must be in the format of `"set" . ucfirst($propertyName)`.
 Thus, the setter for `startDate` must be `setStartDate()`.
-If you implement setters, they will be called from the Repository's constructor when it iterates over it's array argument.
+If you implement setters, they will be called from the Repository's constructor when it iterates over its array argument.
 Because they're called from the constructor, they can be protected or private to create an object with read-only properties after construction.

 ### Example